November 6, 2024

 In real estate, location is everything.
 The neighborhood that a property is located in will have a big impact on its value.
 In addition to geographic location, appraisers will take into account whether or not the home has a view of a landscape or if it’s near certain undesirable landmarks.
 A home that’s near a busy highway or railroad track may be valued lower.

 Neighborhood comparables, often called “comps” in industry speak, are the sale prices of comparable homes in the area.
-An appraiser looks at this data to make sure the home they’re currently appraising is on par with other nearby properties that have similar characteristics.
+An appraiser looks at this data to ensure that the home they’re currently appraising is comparable to other nearby properties with similar characteristics.

 Every homeowner wants their property to have a high market value.
 After all, a high appraisal is just one step closer to getting the deal done.